Literature and classroom-hardware cutoff: 11 July 2026.

 What an Exomoon Signal Looks Like

-When only a planet transits a star, the resulting light curve shows a characteristic symmetric dip: flux drops as the planet moves in front of the star, holds at a reduced level during full transit, and recovers as the planet exits.
-The normalised flux during the flat-bottomed phase is:
+When only a planet transits a star, the resulting light curve shows a dip as the planet moves in front of the star.
+In the uniform-brightness, non-grazing limit, the normalised flux during the fully superimposed phase is:

 $$I(t) = \frac{A_s - A_p}{A_s} = 1 - \frac{A_p}{A_s}$$where the dip depth $\delta = A_p / A_s$ is determined by the ratio of the planet’s cross-sectional area to the star’s.